acnam384/SkinTect/README.md

 # SkinTect

-**SkinTect** is a real-time allergen detection system for cosmetic products using OCR, deep learning, and natural language processing.
-It extracts ingredient information from product labels, identifies allergens using BioBERT, and provides personalized product recommendations through clustering algorithms.
+**SkinTect** is a real-time allergen detection system for cosmetic products using OCR and Natural Language Processing.
+It extracts ingredient information from product labels and identifies allergens using BioBERT.

 ---